Are you looking for test card numbers?

 Step 2: Run cron

-To process webhooks, update cache, and close unfinished orders, you need to have cron running on your server.
+To process webhooks, update the cache, and close unfinished orders, you need to have cron running on your server.
 For instructions on how to set up cron in Adobe Commerce, refer to Configure and run cron.

 Step 3: Configure the plugin in Adobe Commerce